 It’s not open for breakfast, only for lunch and dinner.
 We recommend trying the St. Louis Rib Dinner, the Pulled Pork Sandwich or Baked Macaroni and Cheese with Pulled Pork.
 Nothing fancy here, but the portions will surely fill you up.

-The seating is also outdoors, but with one of the main walkways right in front of you, it’s possible you’ll spot Kevin (UP’s giant bird) walking around the park, or the Viva Gaia Street Band depending on the time of day.
+The seating is also outdoors, but with one of the main walkways right in front of you, it’s possible you’ll spot Kevin (UP’s giant bird) in this area, or the Viva Gaia Street Band depending on the time of day.

 #4.
 Harambe Market

-Harambe Market is a staple in the Africa section of Animal Kingdom where you’ll find some great Indian and Mediterranean dishes at a simple walk-up counter with ample outdoor seating.
+Harambe Market is a staple in the Africa section of Animal Kingdom where you’ll find some delicious quick dishes at a simple walk-up counter with ample outdoor seating.

-In our opinion, this eatery isn’t open long enough, so make it a point to stop by during operating hours between 11am and 4pm.
-Go to find things like the Chicken Gyro with African Coleslaw, Pork Sausage with Curry Ketchup or Roasted Vegetable Bowl with Salsa.
+In our opinion, this eatery isn’t open long enough, so make it a point to stop by during operating hours between 10:30am and 3:30pm.
+Go to find things like the Ribs & Chicken Bowl, Harambe Salad or Simba Cupcake.

 #5.
 Pongu Pongu